Examples of Migrating NIS Clients Gradually to AD

 - Schedule down time, and stop the legacy NIS servers.

 - Install and start the Centrify NIS Server daemon (adnisd) on the NIS servers.

 - Modify NSS switch to remove nis from the passwd and group lines.

 passswd_compat centrifydc files nis

 At this point, all users are still authenticating against the existing NIS servers since no uses have been added to the zone.

 Users will use their Active Directory credentials to authenticate to Active Directory and have their account managed by Active Directory if they were migrated, but get maps from the legacy NIS server via normal NIS requests.
 All other users will continue to use their NIS credentials to login and get maps from the legacy NIS server using normal NIS requests.

 During the user migration, it is also a good idea to change the password prompt using DirectControl's Group Policy feature (which extends Active Directory Group Policy to non-Microsoft systems) so that users know what machines require their Active Directory password and which require their NIS password.

 After all of the users are migrated to Active Directory:

-All users will use their Active Directory credentials to authenticate to Active Directory, but get maps from the DirectControl Network Information Service using normal NIS requests.
-All user accounts, group membership, and map entries are managed in Active Directory.› Example of Complete Removal of NIS from the Enterprise
+All users will use their Active Directory credentials to authenticate to Active Directory as well as get NIS maps from the Centrify Agent.
+All user accounts, group membership, and map entries are managed in Active Directory.
+The Centrify NIS Server will be used by any other services such as NAS appliances that cannot be joined to Active Directory, otherwise you can retire the NIS Servers completely.› Example of Complete Removal of NIS from the Enterprise